3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/angular_lessons/webpack-angular-babel/webpack-angular-babel.md

     ```

 - And there we go!
 Now we can have `nodemon` running in one terminal session while `webpack
 --watch` runs in another!
-All of our code will auto-reload for us during development.
+All of our front-end code will auto-reload for us during development.

 ## Using ES2015 safely with Babel: